WenPai-org/wpicp-license/readme.txt

 ###Install WP ICP License form within WordPress###

 1. Visit the plugins page within your dashboard and select ‘Add New’;
-2. Search for ‘WP ICP License’;
+2. Search for ‘WPICP License’;
-3. Activate WWP ICP License from your Plugins page;
+3. Activate WPICP License from your Plugins page;
 4. Go to ‘after activation’ below.